shouguoyang/Robin/additional_experiments.md

 |BinXray|84%|34%|31%|16%|
 |Robin(our tool)|88%|85%|82%|74%|

-We conduct the patch detection with signatures generated with optimization O2.
+We conduct the patch detection with signatures generated with optimization level O2.

-The first row denotes the optimization levels adopted when compiling the target software.
+The first row denotes the optimization levels adopted when compiling the detected target software.

 # Table 2.
 False Positive(FP) Rate of Different Tools